25prabhu10/notes/docs/Non-Sorted/Finance/EPFO.md

 ---
 title: EPFO
 description: Employees' Provident Fund Organisation
-date: 2023-05-19
-lastmod: 2023-05-19
 ---

 # Employees' Provident Fund Organisation (EPFO)

-As per the guidelines laid out by the EPFO, every salaried professional can contribute **12% of their 'Basic pay'** towards provident fund.
+As per the guidelines laid out by the EPFO, every salaried professional can contribute **12% of their 'Basic pay'** towards provident fund

 The amount is matched by an equal deposit by the employer